SamantaMancini/Start2Impact---Node-JS-project/README.md

 - During the cluster creation, you will have the opportunity to customize settings such as the cluster location, size and advanced options.
 - After creating the cluster, click on "Database Access" in the left-hand menu and then "Add New Database User" to create a new database user.
 Here you can define the username and password for accessing the database.
+- Next, click on "Network Access" in the left-hand menu and then "Add IP Adress" to allow access to your cluster from specific IP addresses.
+You can add your IP address so that you can access the cluster from home or the office.

 ## :floppy_disk: Installation